Local Playbook Execution

 Overview

-The noetl run command enables local execution of NoETL playbooks without requiring a running server, worker, or database.
+The noetl run command with local runtime executes NoETL playbooks directly using the Rust interpreter, without requiring a running server, worker, or database.
 This provides a lightweight way to use playbooks for automation tasks similar to taskfiles or Makefiles.

 Key Features